Osprey: Profile and Information

 As these pseudonyms suggest, they are almost always associated with water bodies.

-They see water as their major hunting ground, so they live and nest in close proximity to water, making fish a bulky part of their fish.
+They see water as their major hunting ground, so they live and nest near water, making fish a bulky part of their fish.

 • Scientific name: Pandion haliaetus